General Cleaning vs Deep Cleaning – Important Differences

 When should you do general cleaning vs deep cleaning?

-When comparing general cleaning vs deep cleaning there are many differences but there is one thing in common; both should be done on a routine basis.
 General cleaning should be done on a daily basis and immediately when someone is found to be ill.
 Deep cleaning should be done every three months, six months and yearly, depending on the area/surface being cleaned.
 Frequently touched and common use areas/items should be deep cleaned more frequently for health reasons, while surfaces of utility (like floors), structure (doors and walls), and cosmetics (windows, blinds and light fixtures) should be cleaned less frequently but on a consistent basis.